onehilltech/ember-cli-gatekeeper/README.md

 ### Using reCAPTCHA

 Gatekeeper uses different public/private key verification schemes to ensure that robots are not accessing the system.
-When developing a web application, it is not save to place a secret in an EmberJS application because it will be accessible to site visitors.
+When developing a web application, it is not safe to place a secret in an EmberJS application because it will be accessible to site visitors.
 We therefore recommend you use a reCAPTCHA service, such as Google reCAPTCHA, to verify users are not robots.